Tornadoes of 1954: April 5–8

 On April 7, four people were injured by an F2 tornado south of Avoca, Wisconsin that destroyed a farmhouse and 13 farm buildings, including several barns that were leveled, damaged seven other farm houses and 37 other farm buildings, and killed a cow.
 (Grazulis rated the tornado F3) Later, further to the south in Illinois, a deadly, long-tracked F3 tornado touched down near Saunemin and moved northeastward, lifting briefly before touching down again in Limestone Township.
 Continuing northeastward, the tornado tore through Indian Oaks north of Kankakee as a bell-shaped funnel cloud, destroying most of the town before ending west of Grant Park.
 Eight homes and 30 other buildings were destroyed, 30 other homes and 46 other buildings were damaged, about 30 farms lost buildings, and empty storage tanks were rolled for over 1 mi.
 A woman was killed in a destroyed farmhouse and 13 other people were injured.
 (Grazulis lists the tornado as only occurring in Kankakee County due to the path break listed by the CDNS report, which did not include Ford County) The final strong tornado of outbreak was a brief F2 tornado in Swartz Creek, Michigan that was described as "seven fingers dangling beneath a dark cloud" with one of them touching down.
 A fire station and a garage was leveled with the garage roof thrown 100 yd, two barns were destroyed, and two cars, two fire engines, and store windows were damaged.
-Two people were injured. (the CDNS report and Grazulis list the tornado as having occurred on April 8) Three weak tornadoes touched down in Georgia and Louisiana during April 8–9 before the outbreak ended.
-In all, the tornadoes killed one and injured 22.
+Two people were injured. (the CDNS report and Grazulis list the tornado as having occurred on April 8) In all, the tornadoes killed one and injured 22.